Tuesday, February 28, 2012

 Thursday, February 16, 2012

-Weird Rainy Sky
+Weird Rainy Sky, With UFO

 It rained today.
 That means heavy cloud cover -- and that, of course, means Cloud Creatures.
 I guess the conditions that promote the formation of clouds, also attracts them.
 Either that, or there is something in clouds they want.
 Anyway, I was rewarded with a few really interesting images of CCs in action.
 Take a gander at this one -- it's almost apocalyptically dramatic, yet beautiful: